jcvignoli/lumiere-movies/src/README.txt

 2. How movie's data is displayed "inside a post"
 3. How movie's data is displayed in a "widget"
 4. Admin preferences for cache
+5. The widget area to display a movie
+6. Menu in visual editor (tinyMCE) for inclusion of a movie section or popup
-5. Visual editor options to insert a movie section or a popup
+7. Tool to insert a movie section or a popup in a post
-6. The widget area to display a movie
-7. External tool to find a movie's IMDb ID
+8. Query page to find a movie IMDb ID
-8. Gutenberg block
+9. Gutenberg block
-9. Taxonomy page for a person
+10. Taxonomy page for a person

 == Frequently Asked Questions ==